IrinaNorro/PythonProjects/README.md

 Add replit package to PyCharm.
 Then go to Run/ Edit Configuration -> put a tick to "Emulate terminal in output console".
 #### Covers following:
 Importing variables and fuctions from files, randomization, while loop, for loop, if statements.

+## Secret Auction
+Imagine you are in auction and really want to bid the highest bid for that thing you desire.
+In this program bidders make their bids, and in the end we will see who wins.
+#### Covers following:
+Dictionaries, while loop, for loop, if statements, functions